Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Juni 2025 05.25.20 UTC
+- WIB: Kamis, 5 Juni 2025 06.26.19 UTC
-- WITA: Kamis, 5 Juni 2025 06.25.20 UTC
+- WITA: Kamis, 5 Juni 2025 07.26.19 UTC
-- WIT: Kamis, 5 Juni 2025 07.25.20 UTC
+- WIT: Kamis, 5 Juni 2025 08.26.19 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational